nengoxx/ai-stuff/README.md

 * [LLama2](https://huggingface.co/chat/):
     * [Meta](https://llama.meta.com/)’s open sourced model, it’s starting to show its age with the release of mistral/mixtral based models.
 * [Mistral-7b](https://huggingface.co/chat/):
-    * Small and decently smart open source model developed by [mistral.ai](https://mistral.ai), it’s actually very smart for its size and has a ton of community variants and flavors for many use cases.
+    * Small and decently smart open source model developed by [mistral.ai](https://mistral.ai), fits on consumer hardware, it’s actually very smart for its size and has a ton of community variants and flavors for many use cases.
 * [Mixtral-8x7b](https://huggingface.co/chat/):
     * Same as mistral-7b but MoE architecture with 8 experts, around 13b parameters are active on inference and people claim it’s smarter than gpt-3.5.
     * [https://arxiv.org/abs/2401.04088](https://arxiv.org/abs/2401.04088)